 almost 6 years by Dr. vandana 4 / 5more needs to be told about its history.the latest thing is that there is no zoo ther now. all animals have been shifted to other zoos nearby.

-almost 6 years by Frank Peter 5 / 5Very Good Place.
+about 6 years by Frank Peter 5 / 5Very Good Place.
 It is good Haryana Tourism has given an opportunity to book the accommodation online through website www.haryanatourism.gov.in

 over 7 years by Anonymous 4 / 5good,but more matter needs to be put.